adidier17/neuro_research/README.md

 # neuro_research
-Reports and such from my days in computational neuroscience
+Reports and such from my research days in computational neuroscience at Arizona State University 2013-2015.